PJSoftware/100-days-of-code/log.md

 # Pete's Log: 100 Days Of Code Challenge (Round 1)

+## Day 49: May 11, 2020: Monday

+### Miscellaneous Coding Project: Data Analysis

+**Today's Progress:** Performing automated data analysis.
+The results were ... inconclusive.
+Also: VSCods is awesome!

+**Thoughts:** Today I was getting a little frustrated that the VSCode installations on my two different workplaces (laptop vs desktop) had different settings, different extensions, and were generally drifting further apart by the day.
+I spent a little time searching for a half-remembered package I had installed on my laptop over the weekend, and instead discovered the `Sync Settings` extension.
+(Which, as well as solving my extension issues, also introduced me to the wonderful world of `github` *gists*.)
+Now both machines are back in sync, and I've got several other cool extensions installed as well.

 ## Day 48: May 8, 2020: Friday

 ### [TweetCommit](https://github.com/PJSoftware/100-days-of-code/tree/master/TweetCommit) Refactored, testing improved